Gillie named Tournament MVP; Vogel and McFadden All-Tournament

-Coley Pawlikowski is in her first season as Stony Brook volleyball head coach.
+Coley Pawlikowski is in her second season as Stony Brook volleyball head coach.
 A rising star in the collegiate volleyball coaching ranks and a tenacious recruiter of student-athletes, Pawlikowski is a three-time recipient of the American Volleyball Coaches Association (AVCA) Thirty Under 30 award.
 Pawlikowski was hired on January 16, 2013.

 Pawlikowski spent 2012 as the top assistant coach at Wisconsin, serving as recruiting coordinator and working as the defensive position coach.
 She assisted in the continued recruitment and commitment of the No. 1 recruit in the entire nation, as ranked by PrepVolleyball.com, for their Class of 2013.
 She also was responsible for seeking out and signing a 2013 Under Armour High School All-American, one of three high school All-Americans that UW secured for 2013.
 Her on-court work helped Wisconsin lead the Big Ten in digs per set as a team and boast the individual digs champion, Annmarie Hickey, who averaged 4.93 digs per set.